Mr Graham Goldsmith

 Mr Goldsmith was a highly-respected figure in the Australian financial services industry.
 He is an experienced company director and community leader with a deep commitment to education.

 Educated at Swinburne Institute of Technology in the 80s, Mr Goldsmith graduated with a Bachelor of Business (Accounting) in 1983.
 He also completed the Advanced Management Program at Harvard University in Boston.

 Mr Goldsmith’s career began with National Australia Bank in Melbourne.
 He joined JBWere & Son in 1987, working in Melbourne and London.
 JBWere merged with the Australian operations of Goldman Sachs & Co in 2003.
 Mr Goldsmith held a number of senior roles, including Chair of the Goldman Sachs Australia Foundation.
 Mr Goldsmith retired in 2012 as Vice-Chairman and Managing Director of Goldman Sachs Australia.
 He enjoyed a 25 year career with the firm.

 In addition to being Chancellor at Swinburne, Mr Goldsmith is on a number of boards.
-He is currently a non-executive director of ASX listed companies Djerriwarrh Investments Limited, SEEK Limited, and NYSE listed Zhaopin Limited.
+He is currently a non-executive director of ASX listed companies Djerriwarrh Investments Limited and SEEK Limited.

 Mr Goldsmith is a Fellow of the Australian Institute of Company Directors (FAICD).
 He is also a Fellow of the Financial Services Institute of Australia (FFin), and Australian Society of Certified Practicing Accountants (FCPA).